 - University of Washington

 - Wayne State University

-Among 2017-2018 Hofstra graduates who majored in Comparative Literature, Languages, and Linguistics, 91% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
-Among those Hofstra graduates who majored in this department and who reported salary, the median annual self-reported salary was $49,000.
+Among 2019-2020 Hofstra graduates from the School of Humanities, Fine & Performing Arts, 89% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
+Among respondents who reported salary, the mean annual self-reported salary was $41,000.

 Information on careers that may be of interest to Hofstra students with a major in the Department of Comparative Literature and Languages, such as those in journalism, interpreting, government, art, or pursuing graduate education in business, law or education, is available in the Occupational Outlook Handbook of the Bureau of Labor Statistics.

 Alumni outcomes data is based on the results of Hofstra’s annual Alumni Outcomes Survey and other reliable sources.
 Of the 1,425 undergraduate students who graduated between August 2019-May 2020, data was collected via surveys and other reliable sources resulting in knowledge about the outcomes for 69% of the 2019-2020 undergraduate alumni.
 Salary data is self-reported voluntarily by students and is based upon a 47% response rate for full-time employed undergraduate survey respondents.
 Salary figures only include annual base salary.
 They do not include bonus, commission or any other guaranteed compensation.